 Investors need to believe in your leaders, so if you are still in the early stages of your funding program, it is the right time to get together a team that is entrepreneurial and passionate, who can enthuse both your staff and investors by helping to answer tough questions, seeing opportunities from different perspectives, and provide support in challenging situations.
 It may help to explore all your funding opportunities before approaching investors.
 For instance, there are a large number of grants offered by organizations interested in developing the entrepreneurial spirit that can take the pressure off you.
 Click here to participate in EJ Dalius Grant for budding entrepreneurs.

-Playing the price warrior in an intensely competitive market can be a dangerous game as your margins will be negative or very low in the initial stages when your main intention is to grab as large a slice of the market as possible.
-If you do not want to lead on prices, you will need a very convincing reason to convince the customers to pay a premium over the competition.
+Playing the price warrior in an intensely competitive market can be a dangerous game.
+As your margins will be negative or very low in the initial stages when your main intention is to grab.
+As large a slice of the market as possible.
+If you do not want to lead on prices, you will need a very convincing reason to convince.
+The customers pay a premium over the competition.

-Getting the product pricing right can be quite tricky because you will not only need to remain competitive but also have to deal with unexpected expenses that can throw the financials completely out of gear.
-The only way to deal with low margins is to perform a thorough analysis of all the cost components and find out where you are performing under par and take steps to plug the leak.
+Eric J Dalius getting the product pricing right can be quite tricky because you will not only need to remain competitive.
+But also have to deal with unexpected expenses that can throw the financials completely out of gear.
+The only way to deal with low margins is to perform a thorough analysis of all the cost components.
+And find out where you are performing under par and take steps to plug the leak.
 Be conservative and learn to prioritize your expenses and be careful not to mix business finances with your personal affairs.
-Put a proper automated accounting system in place so that you know the true picture at any given point in time rather than try to make crucial decisions by guesswork.
+Put a proper automated accounting system in place so that you know the true picture at any given point.
+In time rather than try to make crucial decisions by guesswork.

 Cash Flow Mismanagement